nablarch/nablarch-document/en/application_framework/application_framework/cloud_native/containerize/index.rst

 This chapter describes how to turn an application created with Nablarch into a Docker container image in a cloud-native manner.

 First, we will describe what modifications must be made to a traditional Nablarch application in order to containerize it.
-And describe the dedicated archetype, which creates a blank project that includes the settings for containerization in advance.
+And describe the dedicated archetype, which creates a blank project that includes the configuration for containerization in advance.

 .. _requirement_for_cloud_native: